Murder on Canvas: How Artists Portrayed the Ultimate Taboo

-To quote the novelist, Aldous Huxley, “It takes two to make a murder.
-There are born victims, born to have their throats cut, as the cut-throats are born to be hanged” and if we look at the way in which artists have portrayed murder on the canvas, we could add a third and fourth protagonist to this idea: the artist and the viewer.
+To quote the novelist Aldous Huxley “It takes two to make a murder.
+There are born victims, born to have their throats cut, as the cut-throats are born to be hanged”.
+If we look at the way in which artists have portrayed murder in art, we could add a third and fourth protagonist to this idea: the artist and the viewer.

 Murder on the Canvas: Historical

-In this work of 1507, Bellini shows the death of the Dominican friar, Peter of Verona and his companion, Dominic, in the thirteenth century.
+In this work from 1507, Giovanni Bellini shows the death of the Dominican friar Peter of Verona and his companion, Dominic, in the 13th century.
 A preacher and inquisitor, Peter of Verona was responsible for many converting back to Catholicism.
 Caught by hired assassins on the road to Milan, the murderers attacked the men as they were returning home.

 Murder on the Canvas: Political

-In Munch’s depiction, he has substituted himself and his one time lover, Tulla Larsen into the roles of Marat and Corday.
-The focus is on the naked body of Corday/Larsen rather than the death of Marat/Corday.
-Inspired by a hunting accident that occurred in front of Larsson, where Munch injured two of his fingers, Munch reveals a shocking brutality with the blood from his injured hand on the sheets and splashed along the legs of Corday/Larsen which contrasts with David’s focus on the gentle expiration of the man.
+In Edvard Munch’s depiction, he substituted himself and his one-time lover, Tulla Larsen into the roles of Marat and Corday.
+The focus is on the naked body of Corday/Larsen rather than on the death of Marat/Munch.
+Inspired by a hunting accident that occurred in front of Larsen where Munch injured two of his fingers, he reveals a shocking brutality with the blood from his injured hand on the sheets and splashed along the legs of Corday/Larsen which contrasts with David’s focus on the gentle expiration of the man.
 The contrast with David is also apparent when examining the brushwork.
-The quick strokes of Munch conjure up a scene of devastation and turmoil and clearly is a metaphor for his emotional state at the time of the work.
+Munch’s quick strokes conjure up a scene of devastation and turmoil and clearly is a metaphor for his emotional state at the time of the work.

 Murder on the Canvas: Mythological

 This beautifully composed work by William-Adolphe Bourguereau portrays the eighth circle of hell in Dante’s Inferno where the imposters and falsifiers reside.
 Gianni Schicchi who took on the identity of a dead man to gain an inheritance, sinks his teeth into the neck of the alchemist, Capocchio.
 Dante and Virgil remain in the shadows, horrified by this display of violence.
-In the background, the devils laugh and jeer at this murderous scene.
-The power and force of the muscular bodies, with tendons straining and light bouncing off the naked flesh fill the front plane of the composition.
+In the background, the devil laughs and jeers at this murderous scene.
+The power and force of the muscular bodies, with tendons straining and light bouncing off their naked flesh fill the front plane of the composition.

 Murder on the Canvas: Biblical